 Who leads the way?

-Not only have we been involved with mountaineering the world over for over 10 years, but are proud to day we have had over 10 successful expeditions to Elbrus from South Africa.
+Not only have we been involved in mountaineering for over 10 years, but are proud to say we have had over 10 successful expeditions to Elbrus from South Africa.
 We have an absolute passion for mountains.
 Some of our guides are also involved in may other mountaineering expeditions around the world from Kilimanjaro, Aconcagua in the Andes and many Himalayan giants from Island Peak, Cho Oyu, Loboche and 85.23% of Everest.

 So yes, we have been through all kinds of conditions and circumstances from snow storms, surviving the elements, getting lost, extreme altitude, dealing with group dynamics and putting our clients to bed with their favourite teddy bear.
 Mountaineering is not something you learn from a book.
 Our trade is forged in the harsh environment of mountains where a baptism of fire is the norm.

 Our knowledge and wisdom of Elbrus has been earned through years of experience.
 So we reckon you are in good hands.
 We have been through the learning curves.
 That’s why you are paying us the big bucks right? …to make help your climb to highest mountain in Europe a more enjoyable and safe one.

 Our journey begins in pleasant little village known as Moscow.
 Our first assignment is to find the 3rd brick missing from the 9th building down from the Kremlin.
 Once found we need to decipher the KGB code that grants us access to the climbing permits on Elbrus.
 Last year the code was 4.5(x-2)8.444%666 divided by the square root of the Russian bride that was on our tale from the airport.
 Our analysts have predicted that the code will multiply by the colour purple in the future.